Tudat/tudat/tutorials/tudatFeatures/environmentSetup/availableSettings.rst

        double bodyRadius = 6378.0E3;
        bodySettings[ "Earth" ]->shapeModelSettings = std::make_shared< SphericalBodyShapeSettings >( bodyRadius );

-.. method:: Spherical shape from SPice
+.. method:: Spherical shape from Spice

    Model defining a body shape as a perfect sphere, with the sphere radius retrieved from Spice.
 No derived class of :class:`BodyShapeSettings` base class required, created by passing ``spherical_spice`` as argument to base class constructor.